When you catch a British nationalist’s argument to inspect its worth all you get is a cold handful of nothing.

 If the nations are in dispute, to avoid praising both or condemning both?
 Do you avoid unpleasant consequences of taking a stand?
 There are thirteen pieces of silver in that profound failure of commitment.

 You see, a choice has to be made sooner or later.

-One can be a Brit or a Scot and shake hands in humanity’s brotherhood.
-And who would not wish to choose that path for one may be honoured as a Scot and a ‘Brit’ by both nations, effigies erected to you in all lands if you have achieved great things.
+One can be a Brit or a Scot and still shake hands in humanity’s brotherhood.
+You can be honoured as a Scot and a ‘Brit’ by both nations, effigies erected to you in all lands if you have achieved great things.
 You can claim to be loyal to the human race.
 There is happiness of a sort in that.